quintian/DevOps-FinalProject/Readme-Quinn.md

 - Let the Jenkins pipeline automatically build, check its result and polling log.

-When it's in the run stage, go to PetClinic website: https://localhost:8090 or from the remote: https: <your public IP>:8090.
-You should see the clinic web with an updated welcome message: "Welcome Group 4!". ( Refer to screenshot: 'Petclinic web up with updated welcome message'. )
+When it's in the run stage, go to PetClinic website: https://localhost:8090.
+You should see the clinic web with an updated welcome message: "Welcome Group 4!".

+If the automatic deployment is set in the Jenkinsfile, the website will be on automatically.

+( Refer to screenshot: 'Petclinic web up with updated welcome message'. )

 You can also check the SCM polling log by the pipeline menu, as the sceenshot 'Jenkins pipeline polling log by SCM schedule'.